Partner-to-Guest Pipeline at ResortPass

 KPIs

-+Increase in average review scores and top-two-box distribution
++Increase in average review scores by +1%

 -Decrease in guest support tickets related to check-in, expectations, and refunds

-–Decrease in guest support ticket response time
+-Decrease in guest support ticket response time by -71%

 +Increase in partner satisfaction and adoption of new standards